joelybahh/code-buddy/README.md

 this will do a git add for every detected scope, and run the same prompts as cb commit, but for every available scope.

+### Command-Line Arguments

+CodeBuddy also supports the following command-line arguments:

+-   `-r, --reason <reason>`: Specifies the reason for the changes, providing additional context for the commit message.
+-   `-t, --type <type>`: Specifies the commit type, grounding the AI-generated message in the given type for better commit messages.
+-   `-s, --scope <scope>`: Specifies the a specific scope, can help if order matters.

+Some arguments coming soon:

+-   `-b, --breaking`: Specifies that the changes are breaking changes.
+-   `-i, --issue <issue>`: Specifies the issue key for the commit message (Note you can pull this from a commit message with config).

+Please note that command-line arguments take precedence over the configuration file settings.

 ## Version

-The current version of CodeBuddy is 0.2.0.
+The current version of CodeBuddy is 0.4.0.

 ## Contributing

 We welcome contributions!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push them to your fork.
 4. Create a pull request and describe the changes you made.